triopsuwu/rusher-utility-mod/README.md

-# rusher-utility-mod
+# rusher-utility-mod is a player assistance mod for minecraft forge 1.12.2
-Credits to crystallinqq for the cr@ck and to john for the amazing client
+Credits to Crystallinqq for the cr@ck and to John for the amazing client